-- Provide an accurate description of the potential internship placement.
+- Provide an accurate description of the potential internship placement

-- Inform Forest Foundation of any difficulties that arise throughout the internship.
+- Inform Forest Foundation of any difficulties that arise throughout the internship

 - Provide a meaningful educational experience for your college intern.
-Successful host agencies have involved their interns in various projects, meetings, trainings, events, and fundraising initiatives- and NOT just mundane tasks that other staff don’t want to complete.
+Successful host agencies have involved their interns in various projects, meetings, trainings, events, and fundraising initiatives- and NOT just mundane tasks that other staff don’t want to complete

-- Assist intern with independent project to encourage positive results for both intern and agency.
+- Assist intern with independent project to encourage positive results for both intern and agency

 What if the agency does not receive an intern this summer?

-As there are more agencies willing to host than positions funded through the internship program, there will be agencies who do not receive an intern for the summer.
+As there are more agencies willing to host than positions funded through the internship program, there will be agencies that do not receive an intern for the summer.
 This is not a negative reflection on the agency itself, merely the result of various limiting factors throughout the application and matching process.

 What if the intern declines a position with the agency?

-- If the prospective intern declines the placement for any reason, all efforts will be made to find a replacement intern.
+- If the prospective intern declines the placement for any reason, all efforts will be made to find a replacement intern

 - It there is no other suitable applicant (due to geographic location, transportation issues, scheduling, skills, interests, etc.) an intern may not be placed at your agency for this summer.
-Everything will be done to prevent such a situation.
+Everything will be done to prevent such a situation

 What if I know someone who would like to intern at my agency but they did not go through Forest Foundation's summer internship application and interview process?